NYCiSchoolCS/think-python/Exercises/Unit1.md

 What's your name?
 Tom
 How old are you?
 99
 Tom is 99 years old right now.
-Tom will be 100 year old next year.
+Tom will be 100 years old next year.
 Tom was born in 1915.
 In the year 2015, Tom will be 100 years old.
 Pick a year to check Tom's age: 2031
-Tom will be 116 year old in 2031.
+Tom will be 116 years old in 2031.
 ```

 ## Class Groups
 * Ask the user how many students are in the class and what size groups to make.
 Print how many groups of that size there would be.